deadboltmods/deadbolt-web-app/src/markdown/dcp/dcp-features.md

 - Fully playable NPCs, with their own stats and weapons
 - Levels can be published with specific player characters, weapons, and weather
 - Debug options for local maps: Teleport, infinite ammo, access all weapons from the trunk, and more
-- Unsupported objects no longer cause a crash (eg. oRef1), and now show a tip with the object name
+- Unsupported objects no longer crash (eg. oRef1)

-## WIP Features
+- New object features, including wallpaper colours and water height
 - Publish entire custom campaigns to the Workshop ([video](https://www.youtube.com/watch?v=qMXxaFbH5BQ))

-- Rolling!
-Dive across the floor for extra speed
+## Notes

+- Steam achievements are disabled.
+You can stil be unlock them in-game and receive souls for them, but they won't count in Steam.
+- DCP is in the alpha stage.
+Many new features are WIP, with even more planned.
-- So many planned features.
-Join the [Deadbolt Discord](https://discord.gg/nw3Ad2c) for early previews, and to share your ideas for the future of DCP
+- Join the [Deadbolt Modding Discord](https://discord.gg/8dqM6xDmrC) for early previews, and to share your ideas for the future of DCP!
+- Please report any bugs to the modding discord.
+It helps enormously.